TriplePanicLabs/grindurus-protocol/README.md

 # GrindURUS Protocol

+Automated Market Taker

-Automated onchain yield harvesting and strategy trade protocol.
-Fully implemented on smart contracts.
+Onchain yield harvesting and strategy trade protocol.

 ## Use Cases (whole protocol)
 1. **Automated Trading**: Implements a fully automated trading strategy based on mathematical and market-driven rules.
-2. **Risk Management**: Uses hedging and rebuying to mitigate losses and maintain profitability.
+2. **Risk Management**: Uses hedging and rebuying to mitigate unrealized loss
 3. **Capital Optimization**: Maximizes efficiency by dynamically adjusting liquidity and investment levels.

-## TLDR:
+## Architecture TLDR:

 Architeture:
 1. PoolsNFT - enumerates all strategy pools.
 The gateway to the standartized interaction with strategy pools.